evgenyneu/JsonSwiftson/README.md

 ## Setup (Swift 3.0)

-There are three ways you can add JsonSwiftson into your project.
+There are four ways you can add JsonSwiftson into your project.

 #### Add the source file (iOS 7+)